 What is Barrett’s esophagus?

-Barrett’s esophagus is a condition in which the tissue lining your esophagus changes to more closely resemble intestinal tissue.
-The condition affects some people with long-term gastroesophageal reflux disease (GERD), or acid reflux.
-Though not everyone with GERD develops Barrett’s esophagus, long-term GERD is the primary risk factor.
+Barrett’s esophagus is a condition that affects some people with long-term gastroesophageal reflux disease (GERD), or acid reflux.
+Not everyone with GERD develops Barrett’s esophagus, however, long-term GERD is the primary risk factor.

-Barrett’s esophagus doesn’t cause any symptoms, but it’s a warning sign of increased risk for adenocarcinoma, a rare form of esophageal cancer.
-Barrett’s esophagus doesn’t always turn into cancer, but the best way to prevent adenocarcinoma is to get screened for changes in your esophagus.
+Barrett’s esophagus itself doesn’t cause any symptoms.
+However, it increases your risk for adenocarcinoma, a rare form of esophageal cancer.
+The condition doesn’t always turn into cancer, but the safest course is to see your doctor, who will recommend monitoring if Barrett’s esophagus is diagnosed.

 How is Barrett’s esophagus diagnosed?